Erin Yuki Violet Taylor wrote:

 If anyone would like to share anything else about the rhyme, chant it for us, or share another rhyme, please comment below or email me at firstname.lastname@example.org .

 This article was posted on Tuesday, January 26th, 2010 at 5:14 pm and is filed under Children's Songs, Countries & Cultures, English, Japan, Japanese, Japanese Kids Songs, Japanese Rhymes, Languages, Mama Lisa, Nabe Nabe, Nursery Rhymes.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.